Jayashree-D/docs/designs/multihost-physical-led.md

 ```

  - Dbus API method will be created in the phosphor-led-sysfs repository under
-   ***xyz.openbmc_project.Led.Internal*** interface to communicate between udev
+   ***xyz.openbmc_project.Led.Internal*** interface name to add or remove the
-   and daemon.
+   LED, which will be coming from each udev LED event.

  - udev event will be triggered for each LED and service will be invoked to
-   execute the script for each LED event.
+   run the executable for each LED event.

- - Script will call Dbus API method in the phosphor-led-sysfs repository using
+ - Executable will call Dbus API method in the phosphor-led-sysfs repository
-   busctl command to pass LED name as argument from udev.
+   to pass LED name as argument from udev, after the primary service started.

- - Phosphor-led-sysfs will have a single systemd service
+ - Phosphor-led-sysfs will have a single systemd service (primary service)
    ***(xyz.openbmc_project.led.controller.service)*** running by default at
    system startup.